006: The Lost Years

 Writer: Dan Slott; Artist: Steve Lightle

-Cyber reminds Wolverine that he was Logan’s teacher and confirms that he killed Logan’s girlfriend.
+Cyber reminds Wolverine that he was Logan’s teacher and admits to killing Logan’s girlfriend.

 Wolverine #79 (Mar 1994) – “Cyber!
 Cyber!
 Burning Bright!”